masternotions/masternotions.github.io/index.md

 # Other Lies

+The subject Glenn lies about the most is himself.
+In his telling, he [graduated top of his class](/Lies.html) and even thinks he has a [Pulitzer Prize](pulitzer.md){: .btn .btn--warning .btn--large}

 ## Glenn's earliest ventures

 The Sun Sentinel in 1985 [reported](SunSentinel.md) on Glenn's attempts to win his grandfather's old council seat.